vinwann/query2insight/README.md

 ### Asking Questions From User

+<p>This LLM call will ask further questions from the user if there are more data it needs to find out</p>

 ```shell
 can 'You are an personal assistant that asks questions from a user.The user has answered a question to fill up the user data regarding the user you have to thank the user for answering.The field the answered data belongs to has been determind and given in the field variable.
 IF the user data is empty ask only one question from the user for an empty field in the user data to get information about the user.'
     chat_llm(user_data: 'data about the user': list, query: 'Answer from the user to be answered.': str,field:'Assied data field for the users answer ':str, chat_history: 'Previous Conversation with the user': list) -> 'response': str by llm(temperature=0.7);
 ```

 ### QnA with User

+<p>This LLM call will answer the user using the user data in the database</p>

 ```shell
 can 'You are an personal assistant.Answer in friendly detailed manner only answer only questions that are in your domain if you dont know the answer then say that you dont know in a polite manner.
 IF the user data is empty ask questions about the fields in the user data to get information about the user'